horkenw/personalBlogResource/source/_posts/urloruri.md

 > It was conceived as persistent, location-independent, identifiers assigned within defined namespaces, typically by an authority responsible for the namespace, so that they are globally unique and persistent over long periods of time, even after the resource which they identify ceases to exist or becomes unavailable.[3]
 > Definition from [Wikipedia-URN](https://en.wikipedia.org/wiki/Uniform_Resource_Name)

+*For correspond some real world stuffs*
+### URL
+Something like a person address or something you can used for finding this people(website),

+### URN
+Support to be a unique identify, like personal ID or Name of a people.
+More clearly is book ISBN(But is not a URL as it does not define where the book can be found)

 [Difference between URI, URL and URN]: https://quintupledev.wordpress.com/2016/02/29/difference-between-uri-url-and-urn/